 An example of the Capillary Dynamic method of quality testing (Biodynamic Crystalisation),

-The course is set out in 26 lessons, each building on the last, leading the student towards a path of self development for world development.
+The course is set out in 26 lessons sent over twelve months, each building on the last, leading the student towards a path of self development for world development.
 Everything is presented so that it can be experienced and individualised.

 The human being’s relation to the world and to the four kingdoms of nature leads us to the development and care of the four members of the human being.
 Many experiments and exercises relating to the four elements, ethers and temperaments together with artistic activities open new possibilities to look at the human being and the world.
 We arrive at new directions in medicine and therapies, biodynamic agriculture, curative eurythmy, arts and sciences through Rudolf Steiner’s insights.

 The ecological-social-economy lessons explore how some of the great gifts of Rudolf Steiner can be realized in practical life today.

 Through the health and nutrition lessons, we endeavour to build images of the ‘healthy human being’ and ‘healthy nutrition’.
 Introduction to biodynamic farming and nutrition in comparison with our ‘ordinary’ produce and food processes with additives and their health effects, together with conventional and ‘Goetheanistic’ laboratory tests.
 We explore the meaning and processes of nutrition and the effects of many foods in relation to our well being.
 We also explore the functional dynamics of the human sheaths in health and illness and the workings of the immune system.
 Through Rudolf Steiner’s insight and research we look at the mysteries and origins of health and illness and the basic aspects of healing and medicine.

 Right through the lessons we work with the six basic exercises finishing with the curative eurythmy exercise ‘I think speech’, given by Rudolf Steiner.